keelam13/book_bkoda/README.md

 ---

+## Marketing Strategy

+The marketing strategy for book BKODA is designed to build brand awareness and drive user adoption within the specific local community of Kabayan and Baguio City.
+The focus will be on leveraging digital and local channels to highlight the app's key benefits: convenience, simplicity, and its understanding of local payment preferences.

+### Core Messaging
+Our message is simple: **"Your local and reliable seat reservation app.
+Book your trip from Kabayan to Baguio and pay your way."**

+This message highlights:
+1.  **Local Relevance:** A service specifically designed for the community.
+2.  **Reliability:** A dependable platform for travel.
+3.  **Convenience:** Easy online booking.
+4.  **Flexibility:** Acknowledging and accommodating local payment methods like cash and GCash.

+### Marketing Channels

+1.  **Digital Marketing:**
+    * **Social Media:** The existing **Facebook Page** will be the primary hub for digital communication.
+Content should be tailored to the local audience, including:
+        * Daily trip updates and availability.
+        * Announcements of new routes or services.
+        * Customer testimonials and user-generated photos of trips.
+        * Regular Q&A sessions to build trust and answer questions about the booking process.
+        * Collaborate with local community pages or influencers to reach a wider audience.
+    * **Email Marketing:** The call for subscription in the footer via **MailChimp** will be used to build a direct line of communication with users.
+Newsletters will include:
+        * Booking confirmations and reminders.
+        * Information on special promotions and discount codes.
+        * Travel tips and news relevant to the Kabayan-Baguio route.
+        * Updates on the app's features or changes to the booking policy.
+    * **Local SEO:** Optimize the website for local search terms such as "bus from Kabayan to Baguio City," "BKODA online booking," and "seat reservation Kabayan."
+Register the service on Google Maps and other local business directories to improve visibility for users searching for travel options in the area.

+2.  **Local & Offline Marketing:** Given the target audience, a strong offline presence is vital.
+    * **Partnerships:** Form partnerships with local businesses, such as cafes, hotels, and tourist spots, to display promotional materials (flyers, posters) and offer exclusive booking codes.
+    * **Terminal Presence:** Place branded materials at the BKODA bus terminals to inform walk-up passengers about the app and the benefits of online booking.
+    * **Community Engagement:** Sponsor or participate in local events, like festivals or community gatherings, to increase brand recognition and encourage direct sign-ups.

+This multi-channel approach ensures that book BKODA reaches its target audience where they are most active, both online and within their local community, building a strong and trusted brand.

+---

 ## Web Marketing

 1. A call for subscription is added in the footer for monthly newsletters with [MailChimp](https://mailchimp.com/) where subscribers will receive email notification of promos and discount codes.